Quaker view on same sex marriages - updated December 2013

 - September 2012 The first civil partnership was celebrated in Friends House, central offices of Quakers in Britain.

 - December 2012 the government published its response to the consultation on equal marriage outlining draft legislation to allow same-sex marriages on religious premises in England and Wales, if a faith body opts in.
 Quakers broadly welcome proposals.
 The Scottish Government follows by launching a consultation into the draft Marriage and Civil Partnership Bill (Scotland) which will introduce same-sex marriage and the religious and belief registration of civil partnership.
 The Scottish consultation closes in March 2013.
+In November MSPs gave overwhelming support to the Marriage and Civil Partnership (Scotland) Bill.

 Marriage (Same Sex Couples) Bill